REDSIM/GPUParticleVolumes/README.md

 - **Extremely fast GPU-driven particles** - hundreds of thousands of particles can be rendered with **no noticeable performance drop**, even on low-end devices
 - **Highly optimized particle mesh format** - particles use **minimal vertex attributes** (positions only)
 - **Included particle dust shader** - ready to use out of the box
+- **Can be used with VRChat Worlds and Avatars** - avatar usage is not recommended, but possible without the Udon script

 ---